sword-of-fury/project_qt/README.md

 ## ✅ Migration Progress

 The `project_qt` codebase reflects an **active and iterative migration process**.
 Significant architectural shifts have been made, laying a solid foundation for future development.
+This migration is currently being facilitated by an AI assistant (Jules) following detailed instructions in the `./tasks/` directory.

 ---